brettdh/libcmm/android_readme.txt

     - Keep database of previously measured WiFi APs
     - Measure known WiFi networks less
     - Measure cellular network less frequently (more power-hungry)
+    - Simple optimization: measure different networks simultaneously
+      - Probably no effect on power consumption, but faster
+      - Just as accurate if wireless hop is the bottleneck
+        - Is that true for e.g. CAEN wireless?

   - Breadcrumbs-style network prediction
     - Store Markov model on phone